Sumitchouhan774/Sumitchouhan774/README.md

 - I am Second year student in Information Technology branch
 - My hobbies is play online games and basketBall
 - I am intersted in to learn about New Technologies
-- currently I am purusing BTech Form MLVTEC
+- Currently I am purusing BTech Form MLVTEC